danielwiktorczyk/Multiplayer-Pacman/README.md

 	I used the **strategy design pattern** to accomplish this Please use the **pause and play** scene view to see the Debug.lines involved.
 		Note that these decisions are made only when a ghost is near / at the center of a tile, so you'll need a few next frames to see the lines again
-- Again, please note the ghost movement is restricted so that it may never double back, as explained in my *extra special features*
+- Again, please note the ghost movement is restricted so that it may never double back, which is intended, as explained in my *extra special features* above
 - I tried a different approach to path finding, without requiring a complex algorithm.
 	Instead, ghosts determine which direction will will have them get closest to a pacman This, coupled with the personality ambushing, allows for a computational cheap yet surprisingly effective AI for ghosts working as a team--at least I find!
 - On collision with a PC, that PC is Spooked! and goes back to its starting position.
 A sound also plays here too!

 2.5
-- TODO
+- WIP the other pacman's and ghosts' movements are not updated as quickly.

 I tried to maintain a consistent coding style, with regular extraction of methods and naming of variable.
 Also, I have divided the file structure frequently.